vinitkumar/vinitkumar.github.com/_posts/2014-05-04-Setting-Up-Emacs-For-Development.md

 Here is a guide that would help you to setup emacs.

-First of all, If you are on Mac install emacs for OSX from [here](http://emacsformacosx.com/).  you could easily install the GUI version of Emacs for other platforms too,.
+First of all, If you are on Mac install emacs for OSX from [here](http://emacsformacosx.com/).  you could easily install the GUI version of Emacs for other platforms too.

 # My Emacs config